Throughout the application and admission process, applicants can expect that the UVA Law Admissions Office will

 This period is also when we will spend a lot of time and effort reaching out to admitted students to provide information about our community and programs.
 In doing so, we aim to inform admitted students about our community — our engaging academic programs, the strength of our alumni network, the quality of life enjoyed by generations of students — from the members of the community themselves.
 Connecting admitted students with our students, faculty, staff and alumni helps admitted students understand the distinctiveness of Virginia Law.

 We host an Admitted Student Open House on a Thursday afternoon through Friday evening in mid-to-late March.
-Admitted applicants who cannot attend the open house are encouraged to visit at any time; we are happy to design a personalized visit on request if notified in advance.
+Admitted applicants who cannot attend the open house are encouraged to visit at another time; we are happy to design a personalized visit on request if notified in advance.

 Throughout the cycle, but most prominently between February and April, we notify some applicants that we must place them on the waiting list.
 We recognize that placement on a waiting list is not the news an applicant hopes for, nor is it the ideal or desired situation for the Admissions Office.
 The reality of our admission process is that we will receive more applications we want to accept than we initially can accept without risking over-enrolling the class and/or over-spending the scholarship budget.
 That means we have to ask some applicants to wait until we know how many seats we have to offer as part of our enrollment management process.
 In the meantime, such students will decide among schools to which they have been admitted and make any necessary arrangements to hold a seat there.
 It is worth noting that LSAC’s Statement of Good Admissions Practices (see page 3, No. 6) prohibits schools from requiring students admitted under a non-binding option to withdraw from wait lists.
 We strongly encourage a student we place on the waiting list to be in touch with us (and to stay in touch with us) to describe and evidence their commitment to attending Virginia Law.